Oak Creek Charter Faculty & Staff

 Mr. Rubio graduated with a Bachelor of Science Degree in Psychology and Biology.
 Subsequently, he earned his Master of Science Degree in School Building Leadership from St. John’s University, New York.

 In 2015, he relocated to Washington, D.C. to become the Assistant Principal of a middle school, Meridian Charter School.
 Moreover, within four months, he was also named the Assistant Principal of the elementary campus concurrently.
 In 2016, he was hired by FORZA Education Management to become the Principal of Oak Creek Charter School of Bonita Springs K-8.
-It had been evident in his previous schools that he excelled in enhancing the school’s academic programs and advancements.
+It had been evident in the previous schools that he excelled in enhancing the school’s academic programs and advancements.
 At Oak Creek Charter School, he has also excelled in creating a vibrant and unified school environment where he is respected by all stakeholders.
-He has been instrumental in generating a school setting with a warm and familial atmosphere where the children are able to thrive, additionally, it is one of those unique schools where that warm and family atmosphere is felt as soon as you enter the school doors.
+He has been contributory in generating a school setting with a warm and familial atmosphere where the children can thrive, additionally, it is one of those unique schools where that warm and family atmosphere is felt as soon as you enter the school doors.
 Moreover, Mr. Rubio was instrumental in enhancing the academic learning environment and school facilities at Bonita Springs, now Oak Creek Charter School of Bonita Springs.
 He is currently enrolled in his doctorate program in education at Florida Gulf Coast University.
 Mr. Rubio has begun his new role as our Regional Vice President with FORZA Education Management.